reflex-app/reflex/packages/ui/README.md

 yarn run storybook
 ```

+While running this command, the library will be built automatically, no need to run the `yarn run build` command!

 ### Build library

-NOTE: This is a work-in-progress.
-The idea is that this `/ui` folder will export a portable component library which will be imported by the Reflex project.
+The `/dist` directory contains the portable component library, which can be imported into Vue projects.

 ```bash
 yarn run build